 PassRight is infusing transparency into an otherwise complex and confusing immigration visa Process.
 Hiring an immigration attorney can be financially demanding, and even then, the process is so complex and opaque that having legal support doesn’t necessarily guarantee approval.
 Such was the case for Rosenfeld: after hiring multiple attorneys, spending tens of thousands of dollars, and navigating through multiple rejections, appeals, and a slew of dubious promises, Rosenfeld was finally able to obtain a green card.
 While most people would be relieved to leave a traumatic experience behind, Rosenfeld was inspired by his firsthand experiences with the immigration system and set out to create a solution that would help simplify and streamline the visa application process.

-Gal Talmor (CTO), Joanna Bobel (Director of Customer Success) and Liat Portal(COO)
+Mathias Caldas (CTO) and Joanna Bobel (Director of Customer Success)

 It’s not a stretch to say PassRight is, in its most literal sense, life-changing.
 In one case, Peter, a Danish artificial intelligence and machine learning engineer, applied for the H-1B visa (which allows U.S. employers to employ foreign workers in specialty occupations) and was denied.
 Upon using PassRight, Peter was advised to apply for the O-1 (nonimmigrant visa for individuals with extraordinary ability or achievement), was sponsored by the company’s affiliated talent agency, and within 45 days received his work permit.
 In another case, PassRight was able to help Israeli superstar musician Ninet Tayeb as well as her husband obtain their EB-1A (extraordinary ability green card) in three weeks.
 While each case carries its own risks and opportunities, and previous results can never guarantee the future outcome, we sat down with Rosenfeld to talk about By further streamlining work visa process via its proprietary technology, PassRight attempts to disrupt the status quo.